Best Health Insurance for Pregnant Women in 2025

 Advertising & Editorial Disclosure

-When searching for the best health insurance during pregnancy, it's important to find a plan with a broad network of health care providers that covers the care you need at a reasonable price.
-Under the Affordable Care Act (ACA), pregnant women cannot be denied health insurance due to their pregnancy.
-However, because pregnancy doesn't qualify you for a Special Enrollment period, it's crucial to secure coverage for your pre and postnatal care.
+When looking for the best health insurance during pregnancy, choose a plan with a broad network of health care providers and reasonable pricing.
+Under the Affordable Care Act (ACA), women cannot be denied health insurance due to pregnancy.
+However, securing coverage for prenatal and postnatal care is important since pregnancy doesn’t qualify for a Special Enrollment Period.

 Why Trust MoneyGeek?
 We downloaded plan data directly from the Centers for Medicare & Medicaid Services (CMS).